 Several programs were applied in developing high-precision locations and a suitable 1-D velocity model.
 Various initial models and layer intervals (adapted from existing 1-D models used in the Tahoe area) were used with application VELEST (Kissling et al.,

 1994) to establish an improved 1-D model (Table 2).
 The VELEST 1-D model and vertical datum and station residuals developed with HYPOINVERSE (Klein, 1978) were used to build a modified event location and travel time database for input to HypoDD (Waldhauser and Ellsworth, 2000).
 HypoDD utility ‘ph2dt’ associates station-event pairs with unique event identifiers derived from the NSL DataScope database for double-difference locations.
 Waveform cross-correlation times were computed for station-event pairs and applied in a final set of HypoDD relocations including both phase and cross-correlation times.
-Adjusted locations and travel time were determined from vertical datum and stations residual correction in initial HYPOINVERSE runs.
+Adjusted locations and travel times were determined from vertical datum and stations residual corrections in initial HYPOINVERSE runs.

 P-wave first-motion focal mechanisms were determined with USGS application HASH (Hardebeck & Shearer, 2002).
 Moment tensor solutions for Mw ≥ 3.5 events were calculated with software package MTINV (Ichinose et al., 2003).
 We determine the stress field at specified grid points from moment tensors and short-period focal mechanisms using USGS Spatial and Temporal Stress Inversion (SATSI) software (Hardebeck & Michael, 2006).